tawar-abhijeet/hotel-booking-cleaning/README.md

 ##  Project Overview <br>
 The project involved a comprehensive data cleaning process on a large dataset containing booking information for a city hotel and a resort hotel.
 The raw dataset contained numerous issues that would lead to inaccurate analysis, such as missing values, duplicates, and illogical data entries. <br>
-This project showcases the ability to systematically identify and resolve data quality issues, preparing the data for exploratory data analysis, visualization, and machine learning tasks. <br>
+This project showcases the ability to systematically identify and resolve data quality issues, preparing the data for exploratory data analysis and machine learning tasks. <br>

 ##  Data Quality Issues Identified <br>
 The initial analysis revealed several key problems with the raw data: <br>